dbuchwald/cc65-tools/tutorial/documentation/02_blink.md

   .code
 ```

 The difference is obvious.
-In Ben's example we are telling the compiler exactly where in the memory should are code be located.
+In Ben's example we are telling the compiler exactly where in the memory should the code be located.
 For CC65 we are using different syntax - we are just simply telling the compiler that whatever machine code is generated here should be put in `CODE` segment, but it's up to linker to determine actual location.

 Just for consistency, second difference is very similar, instead of: